 - 1. All student athletes are expected to conduct themselves in accordance with school rules and regulations. - 2.
 Student athletes should observe good health habits paying special attention to getting proper rest and nutrition. - 3.
 Student athletes will refrain from the use of illegal substances, including alcohol in any form.
 (Automatic Level II Violation). - 4.
 Student athletes will refrain from smoking or the use of any form of tobacco products.
 This includes E-Cigarettes and ANY form of 'vaping'. - 5.
 Student athletes achieve success through hard work and dedication.
 The use of performance enhancing supplements or drugs in any form unless prescribed by a physician is prohibited.
 (Automatic Level II Violation). - 6.
 Student athletes are responsible for all athletic equipment or uniforms issued to them. - 7.
 Student athletes must conduct themselves in a proper and sportsmanlike manner at all times.
 To do otherwise will be considered "conduct unbecoming an athlete." - 8.
-Student athletes are expected to be in school on time every day.
-Any athlete who arrives to school after 10:30AM without a legal excuse from their parents will not be allowed to participate in that day's practice or contest. - 9.
-Any student-athlete that accumulates 6 or more unexcused lates, regardless of time of day within any one season will be subject to additional disciplinary actions which may include, but is not limited to, daily or weekly suspensions from competition. - 10.
-All student athletes must meet the requirements for academic eligibility. - 11.
-Students will not attend gatherings where underage drinking, use of drugs, or other illegal activities are taking place.
-To do otherwise will be considered "conduct unbecoming an athlete."
+Attendance and Extracurricular Activity Eligibility